swaroopsm/lantern/README.md

 ## Start
 	$ lantern

-Hit `localhost:1619` in your web browser
+Hit `localhost:1619` in your web browser.

 Open a markdown file in your editor, edit some text, save and it will appear in your browser automatically without reload.

+## TODO:
+- Avoid `jquery` loading from `google cdn`.
+- Serving current directory's images.
+- Support for various stylesheets like github, custom stylesheet etc.
+- Support for disabling yaml front-matter(if any).

 ## License